ghosert/VimProject/note-taking/zybuluo-improvement.md

 ## TODO Tasks

 - [ ] Move everything from my Ubuntu Desktop to docker container
-- [ ] database in mysql docker takes 130GB now, the data is coming from production. if we need that much data, can we re-use the small dataset in home-pc
 - [ ] Check help doc link, Mermaid link is invalid for example
 - [ ] Feature enhancement to detect bad note realtime and block too many registered users from the same ip to post too many notes
 - [ ] clear up password auto-fill when publishing note